lennilobel/sql2022-workshop-hol/HOL/2. Temporal Tables/README.md

 This section includes three labs that are designed to be followed in sequence:

-- Creating Temporal Tables
+- Creating temporal tables
-- Tracking History
+- Tracking history
-- Point-in-Time Queries
+- Point-in-time queries

 When you open a query window in SSMS to start working on the first lab, leave it open to continue working through the remaining labs in this section.